National Counterproliferation Center: Scope and initiatives

 In 2006, it was announced that NCPC had formed a committee of medical experts to collaborate with the Intelligence Community on biological threats.
 According to NCPC Director Kenneth C. Brill, "While such a pandemic would be largely dealt with by those U.S. government agencies concerned with domestic and international public health issues, the Intelligence Community would be looked to for actionable medical intelligence about the spread of pandemic diseases that would not be available publicly."

+The Biological Sciences Experts Group (BSEG) is an advisory panel of non-governmental life sciences experts under the National Counterproliferation Center (NCPC) within the ODNI.
+Formed in 2010, it provides independent scientific advice on bioweapons proliferation, emerging biotechnologies, and biosecurity, assisting with experimental design and data interpretation without engaging in intelligence production.
+Comprising ~12 specialists, BSEG supports NCPC’s classified assessments—including early COVID-19 origins discussions—and has been urged to adopt broader sociotechnical perspectives.

 NCPC received praise for this effort in the Report of the Commission on the Prevention of WMD Proliferation and Terrorism, which noted that, "NCPC also reaches out to elements inside and outside the U.S. government to identify new methods or technologies that can enhance the intelligence community's capability to detect and defeat future proliferation threats."

+Dissolution

+In August 2025, Tulsi Gabbard dissolved NCBC, allegedly adding their functions into other offices within ODNI.